LunarClient/Apollo/README.md

 **Apollo** is an API for interacting with Lunar Client players from a server or proxy.

+* Do not shade the API unless you provide docs

 ## Architecture

 `api` contains classes available on all platforms.
 It defines the protocol between Lunar Client and servers / proxies.